EricTrainingRev/221205-SRE/Study_Guides/Spring-Boot.md

     - @DeleteMapping("/url")
         - indicates the method annotated will handle http requests with the given verb and url
         - urls can contain path variables, indicated between curly brackets
+- @ExceptionHandler
+    - tells spring to use the annotated method to handle the HTTP response when an exception is thrown in the controller class
 - @PathVariable
     - tells Spring to take assign the value of the path variable to the annotated parameter
 - @RequestBody